UTHINKUKNOWME/CEHv10StudyGuide/8-Mobile-Communications-and-IoT.md

       - **BootROM exploit** - allows access to file system, iBoot and custom boot logos; found in device's first bootloader; cannot be patched
 - **App Store attacks** - since some App stores are not vetted, malicious apps can be placed there
 - **Phishing attacks** - mobile phones have more data to be stolen and are just as vulnerable as desktops
-- **Android Device Administration API** - alows for security-aware apps that may help
+- **Android Device Administration API** - allows for security-aware apps that may help
 - **Bring Your Own Device** (BYOD) - dangerous for organizations because not all phones can be locked down by default
 - **Mobile Device Management** - like group policy on Windows; helps enforce security and deploy apps from enterprise
   - MDM solutions include XenMobile, IBM, MaaS360, AirWatch and MobiControl